happyspace/JavaPrep/README.md

 A program that creates a number of threads each of which counts by a that number.
 The results are displayed in the order assigned to the threads.

-Program takes on argument the number of threads/(count by number).
+Program takes one argument the number of threads/(count by number).

 To run the program clone this repository cd into the directory and run the following command.